ITU-BDSA2024-GROUP15/Chirp/docs/report.md

 *`"dotnet user-secrets set "authentication:github:clientSecret" "39d79a4303bb6a707700bab54de74d3f37f64196"`*

+*(Note: These are secret only used for the reader to be able to run the application locally)*

 After each command, the terminal should write something like: successfully saved [...] to the secret store.

 **Step 5:** You should now be set to run the program.
 Run the program by executing the command *`"dotnet run"`* in the terminal.